nipy/nibabel/doc/source/installation.rst

 Debian/Ubuntu
 -------------

-Our friendas at NeuroDebian_ have packaged NiBabel at `NiBabel NeuroDebian`_.
+Our friends at NeuroDebian_ have packaged NiBabel at `NiBabel NeuroDebian`_.
 Please follow the instructions on the NeuroDebian_ website on how to access their repositories.
 Once this is done, installing NiBabel is::